-All full-time employees of the Group are entitled to participate in various government-sponsored housing funds.
+All full-time employees of the Group are entitled to participate in various governmentsponsored housing funds.
 The Group contributes on a monthly basis to these funds based on certain percentages of the salaries of the employees.
 The Group's liability in respect of these funds is limited to the contributions payable in each year.

-(o) Asset retirement obligations
+Asset retirement obligations

-The Group's legal or constructive obligations associated with the retirement of non-financial assets are recognised at fair value at the time the obligations are incurred and if it is probable that an outflow of resources will be required to settle the obligation, and a reasonable estimate of fair value can be made.
+The Group's legal or constructive obligations associated with the retirement of nonfinancial assets are recognised at fair value at the time the obligations are incurred and if it is probable that an outflow of resources will be required to settle the obligation, and a reasonable estimate of fair value can be made.
 Upon initial recognition of a liability, a corresponding amount is capitalised as part of the carrying amount of the related property, plant and equipment.
 Asset retirement obligations are regularly reviewed by management and are revised for changes in future estimated costs and regulatory requirements.
 Changes in the estimated timing of retirement or future estimated costs are dealt prospectively by recording an adjustment against the carrying value of the provision and a corresponding adjustment to property and equipment.
 Depreciation of the capitalised asset retirement cost is generally determined on a unit-of-production basis.
-Accretion of the production asset, typically as production declines.
+Accretion of the asset retirement obligation is recognised over time and generally will escalate over the life of the production asset, typically as production declines.
 Accretion is included in the finance costs in the consolidated statement of profit or loss.
 Any difference between the recorded obligation and the actual costs of reclamation is recorded in the consolidated statement of profit or loss in the period the obligation is settled.